pybites/pybites.github.io-source/content/pycones-2019.md

 Title: PyCon ES 2019 Alicante Highlights
 Date: 2019-10-09 00:55
 Category: PyCon
-Tags: pycon, conference, learning, django, community, katas, marvel
+Tags: pycon, conference, learning, django, community, katas, marvel, coffee, rasa, chatbots, IoT, data artist, data visualization, pycamp, opensource, hacktoberfest, astronomy
 Slug: pycones-2019
 Authors: Bob
 Summary: Last weekend it was Pycon time again, my 6th one so far.
 This time closer to home: Alicante.
 I had an awesome time, meeting a lot of nice people, watching interesting talks and getting inspired overall to keep learning more Python.
 In this post I share 10 highlights, but keep in mind this is a selection only, there are [quite a few more talks](https://2019.es.pycon.org/horario/) I want to check out once they appear on Youtube ...